neondatabase/website/content/docs/extensions/pg_embedding.md

 - `efConstruction`: 64, 128, and 256
 - `efSearch`: 32, 64, 128, 256, and 512

-To learn more about the benchmark, see [Introducing the HNSW Index for vector search in Postgres](https://neon-hwp.dreamhosters.com/pg-embedding-extension-for-vector-search/).
+To learn more about the benchmark, see [Introducing pg_embedding extension for vector search in Postgres and LangChain](https://neon.tech/blog/pg-embedding-extension-for-vector-search).
 Try experimenting with different settings to find the ones that work best for your particular application.
 </Admonition>

 ## How HNSW search works